Sharp regression discontinuity with pymc

 df = cp.load_data("rd")

-Linear, main-effects, and interaction model
+Linear, main-effects, and interaction model#

 Note

-The random_seed keyword argument for the PyMC sampler is not neccessary.
+keyword argument for the PyMC sampler is not necessary.
 We use it here so that the results are reproducible.

-result = cp.pymc_experiments.RegressionDiscontinuity(
+result = cp.RegressionDiscontinuity(

 df,